ripsawridge/site/site/contents/_cma/2007/palue.md

 [img:322056:alignleft:medium:Our ridge at sunrise.]

-"The White Hell of Piz Palue!"
+"The White Hell of Piz Palü!"
 I had the gleam in my eye that makes Josef wary.
 We were at the Thalkirchen climbing gym.

 "How hard is it?" he said.